mhborthwick/mergify/README.md

 ## Intro

-A CLI (command-line interface) to merge your Spotify playlists.
+A CLI to merge your Spotify playlists.

 ## Example Playlists